JensUweUlrich/ReadBouncer/README.md

 **TODO**:
 * Merge Master with Windows Branche together (local) and debug. -----> Done
-* Run the new Branche on Linux and test Live-Run. --> Windows Done, working on Linux
+* Run the new Branche on Linux and test Live-Run. --> Windows Done, **working on Linux**
 * Minimize the number of plugins data -> to reduce memory! from 1GB to 600-700 MB.
-(Done)
+(Done) Installer File 87 MB, after installation: about 284.41 MB
 * See toDelete file in local to reduce Run Time.
 (Done)
-* Create new installer .exe/linux. -----> In progress
+* Create new installer .exe/linux. -----> Windows done
 * Run Test. (windows Done working on Linux)
 * If passed: Rechnage read me.
 * Add Linux section with Bash-Script.